-Another study shows that customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71%, rather than the average rate of 45%.
-This only means that when customers are emotional connected with you, they’ll reward you with their loyalty and even advocacy.
+Another study shows that customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71% rather than the average rate of 45%.
+This only means that when customers are emotionally connected with you, they’ll reward you with their loyalty and even advocacy.

 Emotional Marketing Examples and Powerful Emotions Marketers Can Use

 As mentioned earlier, emotional marketing often uses a single emotion to establish a connection.
 Most often, the strongest human emotions have the best chances of success.
-Let’s explore which of these emotional marketing strategies has brought success to different marketing campaigns for global brands.
+Let’s explore which of these emotional branding examples and brands that use emotional branding have brought success to different marketing campaigns for global brands.

 Of all human emotions, fear is probably one of the most haunting.
 Evoking fear through your marketing message is useful when it aligns with your target audience’s preexisting beliefs about fear.